A Tartan's Responsibility

 What is “A Tartan’s Responsibility?”

-A Tartan’s Responsibility outlines the expectations the university has for all CMU students who will resume living, learning, working and interacting with our campus community, whether living on or off campus.
-By coming to Pittsburgh for in-person instruction, research and campus engagement, students agree to adhere to rules both on and off campus, for as long as they are in effect.
+A Tartan’s Responsibility outlines the expectations we have for all CMU students who will be living, learning, working and interacting with our campus community, whether living on or off campus.
+By coming to Pittsburgh for in-person instruction, research and campus engagement, you agree to adhere to the following rules both on and off campus, for as long as they are in effect.

 What are the rules?

-Students returning to campus for in-person classes are required to do the following.
+Students returning to campus for in-person classes were required to do the following.

-A full list of rules and expectations can be found on the Students page.
+A full list of rules and expectations can be found on the A Tartan's Responsibility page.

 How and why were the rules developed?

-These rules are based on the Minimum Requirements that apply to the entire CMU community.
-They are designed, following federal, state and local guidance, to maintain our collective continued health and vitality, to promote a culture of shared responsibility for the safety of all community members in and around our university, including our neighbors, and to preserve our ability to continue to offer an in-person experience.
-Faculty and staff are also adhering to strict requirements as conditions for returning to campus, which encompass the general requirements set forth below in addition to requirements specific to their particular job responsibilities.
+These rules are based on the Minimum Requirements that apply to our entire community.
+They are designed following federal, state and local guidance to maintain our collective health and vitality, and to promote a culture of shared responsibility for the safety of all community members in and around our university, including our neighbors.
+Faculty and staff are also adhering to requirements as condition for returning to campus that are designed to protect the community and their health and safety.